Suga Cabinet Profiles 2021

 With a lot of familiar faces at familiar posts, the Suga cabinet contains few surprises.
 It is a clear indication of Suga’s commitment to maintain Abe-era policies and priorities.
 It also reflects that this government is largely transitional.
 With a short timeline until the next general and presidential elections, Prime Minister Suga will be looking to secure his own mandate before he makes more sweeping changes to the government’s leadership.
 Moreover, the Cabinet appointments demonstrate a balanced allocation of roles between factions, although the factions that did not support Suga in the leadership election definitely received the short end of the stick.
 It is important to note, however, that certain roles, such as those occupied by Minister Kono and Minister Hirai, have been imbued with newfound importance given PM Suga’s stated desires for administrative reform and digital transformation, respectively.

-The following is the summary of the new cabinet formed by Prime Minister Suga Yoshihide on September 16, 2020.
-Eight ministers retained their posts, and they have been marked with an (R) :
+The following is a summary of the new cabinet formed by Prime Minister Suga Yoshihide on September 16, 2020, which as been updated to include Marukawa Tamayo replacing Hashimoto Seiko on February 18, 2021.

 Prime Minister Suga Yoshihide